survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Directory Structure

 As projects with just `package.json` are boring, we should set up something more concrete.
-Let's do a little web site that loads some JavaScript which we then build using Webpack.
+To get started, we can implement a little web site that loads some JavaScript which we then build using Webpack.
 Set up a structure like this:

 - /app
   - index.js